Dorif/fragalyseqt/README.md

 of sized data obtained using 3500 or SeqStudio family analyzers.
 If you know precisely your peaks positions and no sizong is required - you mayuse FragalyseQt for these data analysis too.

+Because FragalyseQt analyses raw capillary electrophoresis data, you may obtain peak areas different from true ones if your peaks are crowded (like in TP-PCR).
+In this case you MUST use baseline correction and denoising option.

+FragalyseQt makes no changes in analysed files, sou if you wish to save analysis results - you must export them in CSV.

 ## What features are planned for FragalyseQt?

 Well, first of all - sizing (a bit laborous work).
 In future I plan to add bining support to allow